apache/beam/learning/prompts/documentation-lookup/38_ai_runinference.md

                     | 'RunInference' >> RunInference(model_handler)
 ```

-See [here](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/inference) for end-to-end examples for supported model frameworks and model hubs.
+For comprehensive end-to-end examples of inference with supported model frameworks and model hubs, refer to the [Apache Beam GitHub repository](https://github.com/apache/beam/tree/master/sdks/python/apache_beam/examples/inference).

-If you would like to run inference on a model that is not specifically supported, you need to create your own `ModelHandler` or `KeyedModelHandler` with logic to load your model and use it to run the inference.
-See here example of [custom model handler](https://github.com/apache/beam/blob/master/examples/notebooks/beam-ml/run_custom_inference.ipynb).
+If you need to run inference on a model that isn't explicitly supported, you can [create your own `ModelHandler` or `KeyedModelHandler`](https://beam.apache.org/documentation/ml/about-ml/#use-custom-models with custom logic] to load and use your model.
+For an example of running inference on a custom model loaded with [spaCy](https://spacy.io/), refer to the [Bring your own ML model to Beam RunInference](https://github.com/apache/beam/blob/master/examples/notebooks/beam-ml/run_custom_inference.ipynb) example in the Apache Beam GitHub repository.

-For patterns and best practices of running inference with Apache Beam, see [here](https://beam.apache.org/documentation/ml/about-ml/#runinference-patterns).
+For recommended patterns and best practices when leveraging Apache Beam for inference tasks, see the [RunInference Patterns](https://beam.apache.org/documentation/ml/about-ml/#runinference-patterns) section in the official documentation.

-For an example of using RunInference API in Java SDK see [here](https://github.com/apache/beam/tree/master/examples/multi-languages).
-Additionally see [Using RunInference from Java SDK](https://beam.apache.org/documentation/ml/multi-language-inference/) for an example of a composite Python transform that uses the RunInference API along with preprocessing and postprocessing from a Beam Java SDK pipeline.
+For an example of using the RunInference API in the Java SDK, see the [example multi-language pipelines](https://github.com/apache/beam/tree/master/examples/multi-language) in the Apache Beam GitHub repository.
+Additionally, for an illustration of a composite Python transform integrating the RunInference API with preprocessing and postprocessing from a Beam Java SDK pipeline, you can refer to the [Using RunInference from Java SDK](https://beam.apache.org/documentation/ml/multi-language-inference/) section in the official documentation.